croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 *Image 5 - Dependencies of Axon libraries*

 It might be surprising why these two modules are not combined into a single one.
 Putting aside that coming up with a meaningful name might be hard, if we look at consumers (Image 5), we can see `cargotracking-lib-axon-cqrs` being used from `commandside` and `queryside-view` apps.
-At the same time, `cargotracker-lib-axon-logging` is also a dependency of the `queryside-projection` app.
+At the same time, `cargotracking-lib-axon-logging` is also a dependency of the `queryside-projection` app.
 If lowered module cohesion, problematic naming, and different consumers are not enough, taking into account that required 3rd party libraries are different gives us more than enough reasons for justifying the existence of separate library modules.